NJNischal/beginner_tutorials/readme.md

+## Beginner Tutorials for Publisher and Subscriber Nodes

 ## Overview
 This is a ROS package that shows the working of a publisher and a subscriber node.
 The publisher node publishes a topic (Which here is a custom string message) and the subscriber node subscribes to this topic.